 - i.
-There is evidence of outstanding teaching and learning in this DEIS Band 1 urban primary school - the professionalism of each teacher remains, evident, quantitatively, in test scores and, qualitatively, in the breadth of teaching approaches and methodologies and structure of each lesson.
+There is evidence of outstanding teaching and learning in this DEIS Band 1 urban primary school the professionalism of each teacher remains, evident, quantitatively, in test scores and, qualitatively, in the breadth of teaching approaches and methodologies and structure of each lesson.
 This was noted by our inspector Edel Corcoran throughout the probation process and the incidental visit of May 10th, 2018.
+This practice has continued through the academic year 2018/2019.
 There is a high level of professional collegiality in St. Kevin's.
-The professional development of teachers has continued, ensuring the commendable evidence of teaching and learning by our pupils remains consistent. - ii.
+The professional development of teachers has continued, ensuring the commendable evidence of teaching and learning by our pupils remains consistent.
+We have made significant progress on our identified targets. - ii.
 There is a high degree of pastoral care among all members of staff for the well-being of each pupil, which supports the attendance, welfare and learning of our pupils. - iii.
 There is a high degree of parental involvement and engagement with area partnerships, to the edification of both teaching and learning in the school community.